section-engineering-education/engineering-education/articles/how-to-build-astatic-site-with-gatsbyjs/index.md

 Open `http://localhost:8000` in your browser and you will see "hello world" displayed.

 Congratulations!
-You just built your first static site using GatsbyJS.
+You just built your first static site using Gatsby.js.

 Now let’s talk about your file directory, it looks overwhelming especially if you are still a beginner using [Node.js](https://nodejs.org/en/).